Calumpit: Demographics

 Calumpit's population was 101,068 in the Philippine Statistics Authority (NSO) 2010 census.
 Historically, its population grew at an average of 3.71% per annum.

 The barangay with the largest population is Iba Oeste, with 10,610 residents, while the smallest is Sucol with 1,410 residents.

 Calumpit has a relatively young population, with the age group 1–19 years old, constituting 46.01% of the total population.
-The rest consists mainly of the working group between the ages of 20 to 59 years old accounting for about 47.96% and the elderly comprising 6.02%.
+The rest consists mainly of the working group between the ages of 20 and 59 years old accounting for about 47.96% and the elderly comprising 6.02%.

 In terms of sex distribution, males exceeded the number of females very slightly with a count of 35,710 and 35,087, respectively.

 Language

 Calumpit is a predominantly Tagalog-speaking town, with about 96.3% of its people being fluent speakers.
 Residents in the northernmost barangays (bordering Apalit) speak Kapampangan while a minority speak other Philippine languages.